 What Is Sustainable Fashion And Ethical Fashion?

-Sustainable refers to clothing that is manufactured, designed, distributed in an environmentally friendly process.
+Sustainable or sustainably-made fashion refers to clothing that is manufactured, designed, distributed in an environmentally friendly process.

 On the other hand, ethical fashion refers to clothing made to value worker rights, consumer social welfare, community concern, and takes into consideration the full lifecycle of a product.